Project dependencies are a common challenge for project managers. Learn how Kanban systems can ease the process of managing dependencies in a project.

 It comes as no surprise that we suggest you start using Kanban systems to manage dependencies.
 We believe that Kanban is the single most effective method of managing projects.
 It brings a lot of productivity improvements, but most of all, it prevents you from getting into the mess that most complex projects end up in.

-Just an early warning: if you think that Kanban is just a few sticky notes on the whiteboard, you need more education on the topic.
+Just an early warning: if you think that Kanban is just a few sticky notes on the whiteboard, you may need a bit more education on the topic.
 Kanban is a management method that has evolved into a massive body of knowledge.
 You can check the Kanban resources on the Kanbanize website or search for the Kanban Maturity Model book.

 There are several strategies to visualize dependencies on a Kanban Board.
 Let’s take a closer look.